kunalgaurav18/CE888/Assignment1/models/README.md

-keep the models in this folder
+# Keep saved models in this folder to be loaded in the main notebook file.